-Welcome to The Thundering Herd, our personal web page.
-This website is dedicated to The Thundering Herd – a team of misbehaving Siberian Huskies (I know, that is redundant) and their hapless bi-ped leaders.
-Try as we might, keeping this Herd under control is usually a very futile effort.
+Welcome to The Thundering Herd, a website dedicated to a team of misbehaving Siberian Huskies and their hapless humans.

 While out for our afternoon walk, we discovered a mysterious sign.
 Everyone made their best effort to interpret its meaning.